pmndrs/zustand/docs/guides/nextjs.md

   re-initialized on the client with the same data in order to avoid that.
 Please read more about that in our [SSR and Hydration](./ssr-and-hydration) guide.
-- **SPA routing friendly:** Next.js supports a hybrid model for client side routing, which means that in order to reset a store, we need to intialize it at the component level using a `Context`.
+- **SPA routing friendly:** Next.js supports a hybrid model for client side routing, which means that in order to reset a store, we need to initialize it at the component level using a `Context`.
 - **Server caching friendly:** Recent versions of Next.js (specifically applications using the App Router architecture) support aggressive server caching.
 Due to our store being a **module state**,